F5Networks/f5-bigip-runtime-init/README.md

  - **extensionInstallDelayInMs**
-    - *Description:* Defines a delay between extensions installations.
+    - *Description:* Defines a delay between extensions installations. *NOTE: If not provided and the extension package is already installed, the default delay of 10 seconds is skipped.*
     - *Default:* `10000`
     - *Environment Variable:* F5_BIGIP_RUNTIME_EXTENSION_INSTALL_DELAY_IN_MS (number)